sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/SETUP.md

 Use this [Gitea Operator](https://github.com/rhpds/gitea-operator) to provide a Gitea server so each user has access to their own repository and can make code changes.

-Follow these instructions for all workshop clusters:
+Follow these instructions for all workshop clusters.

 Log into the workshop cluster (do this for all workshop clusters if there are more than one) and run: